jkoomjian/Random-Experiments/AngularProject2/README.txt

-// TODO fix the es6 module loader, use webpack+CommonJs modules!
+// TODO import libraries via webpack, get rid of script includes of libraries
-// TODO use components
+// less
+// how to load templates??

 Example project to learn Angular.
 Displays an intersection with stoplights.
 The stoplights can be triggered manually, or by a timer.